-- Mainstem river the thalweg channel and main subchannels.
-1. - 2.
-Alluvial island complexes - areas of broad gravel islands with numerous subchannels which dewater as flow decreases.
+- 1. Mainstem river the thalweg channel and main subchannels. - 2.
+Alluvial island complexes areas of broad gravel islands with numerous subchannels which dewater as flow decreases.

 Side Channel Complexes consist of one or more channels flowing among a group of vegetated islands.
-These complexes are usually located along the edge of the mainstem river, but in areas such as the Delta Islands may occur in the middle of the river.
-Channels within the side channel complexes are classified within one of these groups.
+These complexes are usually located along the edge of the mainstem river but, in areas such as the Delta Islands, may occur in the middle of the river.
+The side channel complexes were numbered in downstream order within each segment.

+Channels within the side channel complexes are classified within one of three groups.
 These groups are differentiated by the presence or absence of overtopping flow in the photography used in this analysis (see Section 2.3).
-Once a classification is determined for a channel, the channel will have that classification throughout the range of mainstem flows.
-This classification is based solely on overtopping flows and does not consider potential habitat characteristics of the channel.
+Once a subclassification is determined for a channel, the channel will have that subclassification throughout the range of mainstem flows.
+This subclassification is based solely on overtopping flows and does not consider potential habitat characteristics of the channel.

-- Major side channels are overtopped at mainstem flows of 13,900 cfs 1. and lower and may dewater at their upstream berms just prior to freezeup or maintain flow throughout the winter.
-Major side channels tend to be, but are not limited to, the outside-most channel of a complex, closest to the edge of the floodplain.
-These channels may rent collect groundwater seepage and tributary flow. - Intermediate side channels dewater at their upstream berm in the 2. mainstem flow range of 21,100 cfs to 59,100 cfs.
-After their upstream berm dewaters, some intermediate channels maintain turbid water to a mainstem flow of 21,100 cfs or less, while the turbid water of others is dissipated by groundwater and/or surface water inflow.
-Other intermediate side channels dewater the complete length of the channel dewater.
+- 1. Major side channels are overtopped at mainstem flows of 13,900 cfs and lower.
+They tend to be, but are not limited to, the outside-most channel of a complex, closest to the edge of the floodplain.
+These channels may collect groundwater seepage and tributary flow. - 2.
+Intermediate side channels dewater at their upstream berm in the mainstem flow range of 13,900 cfs to 59,100 cfs.
+After their upstream berm dewaters, some intermediate channels maintain turbid water to a mainstem flow of 21,100 cfs or less, while others contain clearwater from groundwater and/or surface water inflow.
+Other intermediate side channels dewater the complete length of the channel before the mainstem flow decreases to 21,100 cfs.
+Intermediate side channels may be extensions of tributaries once their upper berms dewater.

-3. channel at mainstem flows of 36,600 cfs.
+- 3. Minor side channels dewater at their upstream berm at mainstem flows of 59,100 cfs and higher.
+These channels tend to be dewatered the complete length of the channel at mainstem flows of 36,600 cfs. - 2.3 Photography

-2.3 Photography